CassKon/STAT545-hw01-Gao-Jian-/hw01_gapminder.md

 - I knited the R to preview and after this I commit and pused to Github

 ## Feedback
-The markdown is fair and I have seeked for help from youtube and class notes.
+The Rmarkdown is fair and I have seeked for help from youtube and class notes.
+However, the plot and tables shows up in knitr but disappeared when I upload to the Github.
 ```